Need to talk? Call 1800 882 436.

 What is TENS?

-Two electrodes are stuck to your skin and connected to a battery-powered machine.
-The machine delivers small pulses of electrical current to the body.
-You can adjust the amount of electricity delivered to your body.
-The pulses feel like tingling sensations on your skin.
+The TENS machine delivers small, gentle pulses of electrical current to your body via the electrodes.
+The pulses feel like tingling on your skin.

-How can I use TENS to relieve pain?
+How does TENS help relieve labour pain?

-There is not a lot of evidence to show that TENS works to reduce pain, but some people find it helpful.
+There is not a lot of evidence to show that TENS works to reduce pain.
+But some people find it helpful.

 What are the advantages of TENS in labour?

-The advantages of TENS are that:
+The advantages of using a TENS machine during labour are:

-• it doesn't require medicines or injections
+• It doesn't require medicines or injections.

-• you are able to move around
+• You are still able to move around.

-• it can be used at home during early labour
+• It can be used at home during early labour.

 What are the disadvantages of TENS in labour?

-When should I not use TENS?
+When should TENS not be used?

 • if you are pregnant but not in labour